Ratherman/AI/DeepLearning/HW5/README.md

     * Forward/ backward pass size: Not Estimated Using CPU
     * Params size: Not Estimated Using CPU
     * Estimated Total Size: Not Estimated Using CPU
+    * Thoughts:
+        1. Test Acc. is very low --> 30% ~ 50%.
+Could be issue of overfitting.
+        2. Didn't test it for test acc because the acc is predictably low.

 # Labels
 There are 6 different labels listed below: